 Pierre earned dual degrees from M.I.T. and is a holder of the right to use the Chartered Financial Analyst designation.
 He has a Top Secret security clearance.

-Prior to joining Enlightenment Capital, Robert was a Senior Director for General Dynamics Information Technology, where he led the business analysis group and was the finance integration lead for the CSRA acquisition.
+Robert is a Vice President at Enlightenment Capital.
+Prior to joining Enlightenment, Robert was a Senior Director for General Dynamics Information Technology, where he led the business analysis group and was the finance integration lead for the CSRA acquisition.
 Prior to that, he was a Vice President with KippsDeSanto & Co. and spent over 10 years focused on M&A, strategic consulting, and private financing for growth-oriented technology and aerospace / defense companies.
 Robert began his career as an associate in KPMG’s structured finance group.

 He received an MSF from the Wallace E. Carroll Graduate School of Management at Boston College and a BS from Virginia Tech.